 Har Megiddo means “Mount Megiddo” but there is no “mount” there, just a hill.
 However, “Har Moed” means “mount of assembly or appointed times” (festivals-Isa 14.13) and can be sounded with a “G” sound (Har Moghed).
 In Gen 10.19, Josh 10.41 Amos 1.6 and other places, the “ayin” (silent in Hebrew) in Gaza is vocalized like a “g.”
 So the “ayin” in “Moed” can be sounded as “Moghed” or “Har moghedon” (“Armageddon”).
 Isa 14.13 and Isa 65.11 talks about a battle over obedience to the Torah or the “mount of the appointed times.”
 This is not a “battle” but an on-going “war” and it has been Satan’s desire to be worshiped on the “Mount of Assembly” or the festivals (Temple Mount-see 2 Thes 2.4).
 The history of the Jewish people will be a picture of what is going to happen when Messiah comes.

 Jer 46.10 says that “This is the day of the Lord of Hosts, a day of vengeance that he may avenge himself on his adversaries.”
-This is very important because we know that it is a battle that has happened, but it is also a picture of a battle that will happen in the future.
+This is very important because we know that it is a battle that has happened in history, but it is also a picture of a battle that will happen in the future.
 This battle at Charchemish (north of Israel) will happen again.

 Christianity teaches that the great last battle will be the battle of Armageddon, but that is impossible.
 The Scriptures teach that the last battle is at Jerusalem (Zech 14) and Yeshua returns there.
 Megiddo is 80 miles to the north.

-After this battle at Megiddo, the war will move north to the Charchemish area, then move south to Syria and northern Israel.
+This war will move north to the Charchemish area, then move south to Syria and northern Israel.
 The Scriptures say these battles are in “the day of the Lord.”
-Now, if you go to Christian sources about prophecy it will never teach this.
-They do not teach in the seminaries that the Day of the Lord in all of these passages are a picture of what is to come.
+Now, if you go to many prophetic sources about it will never teach this.
+They do not teach that the Day of the Lord in all of these passages are a picture of what is to come in the future.

 Ecc 1.9-11 says, “That which has been is what will be, and that which is done is what will be done, and there is nothing new under the sun.
 Is there anything of which it is said, ‘See, this is new.’
 It has already been in ancient times before us.
 There is no remembrance of former things, nor will there be any remembrance of former things nor will there be any remembrance of things that are to come by those who will come after.”
 The Hebrew name for this book is “Kohelet” and it means the “gatherer” and “congregation.”
 The Gathering is a Scriptural name for the Natzal (Rapture).